Goal Bank for Adult Speech Therapy (150 SLP Goals!)

 Jin (1) will safely drink single cup sips of thin liquids sans overt s/sx of aspiration (2) in 80% of opportunities (3) given minimal verbal cues for use of safe swallowing strategies (4) in order to increase ability to consume the least restrictive diet (5) within 2 weeks (6).

-* Purpose.
+*Purpose.
 It’s best practice to include the purpose of every goal.
 This is often written as: “in order to …” For example, “in order to eat by mouth.”
-We include several examples of purpose in each section of the goal bank.

 About the Goal Bank for Adult Speech Therapy